 SOC 2 Type 1 vs Type 2

-Examining the differences between SOC 2 Type 1 and SOC 2 Type 2
+Understanding the difference between SOC 2 Type 1 and SOC 2 Type 2

 What is SOC 2?